syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Retrieving-Selected-Values.md

 {% endtabs %}

-### Retrieving a Member of Model Object
+### Retrieving a member of model object

 If the AutoCompleteSource is bound to business object data, there is an additional step to get the SelectedValue.
 The model class may have one or more properties.
-So, it is necessary to intimate AutoComplete that which property of model class should be stored in SelectedValue property.
-This can be accomplished by `ValueMemberPath` property.
+So, it is necessary to intimate AutoComplete that which property of model class should be stored in the SelectedValue property.
+This can be accomplished using the `ValueMemberPath` property.

 {% tabs %}